RAIL Frequent Asked Questions

-Not really.
-It will encompass the same philosophy and pedagogy as the SKY program, however it will be for students in grades 8 to 10 and it will be on both day 1s and 2s.
+Somewhat.
+While the RAIL program encompasses the same philosophy and pedagogy as the SKY program, the RAIL program provides a more structured environment.
+This will allow students to build towards the independence and self-directed style of the SKY program.
+However, RAIL will be for students in grades 8 to 10 and it will be on both day 1s and 2s.

 Who’s it for?

-People who don’t feel school quite works for them.
 People who see things differently.
+People who are innovative and creative.
 People who would like school to be more about doing projects around their own interests.
 People who are bored in school.
 People who like to build things or program computers or make art.
 People who find school courses don’t allow them to pursue their passions.
 People who are willing to challenge themselves.
 People who care as much about the process as they do about the final grade.
 People who are curious and have a sense of wonder.
 People who aren’t sure if college is for them.
 People who want to go to post-secondary.
 People who want to go straight into work.
 If you’re not sure, call us or email us and we would love to sit down to talk about it!